PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 08:49:30
+Last updated: 2024-04-11 08:50:07
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: There is no such thing as magic, just illusion.
+Things only change when we change them.
+But you have to do it skillfully, in secret.
+Then it seems like magic. - Mikkel Nielsen